Which city is cheaper, Alaska or South Carolina?

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in South Carolina is $207, while the average daily cost in Alaska is $243.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for South Carolina and Alaska in more detail.

 Looking for a hotel in South Carolina or Alaska?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.